Vorlias/Vorlias/README.md

         </td>
         <td>
             <!-- nyet -->
-            Popular blocky island sandbox RPG game (lol), under <a href="https://easy.gg">Easy Games</a>.
+            Popular block-based creative/economic survival RPG, under <a href="https://easy.gg">Easy Games</a>.
 I'm one of the engineers that work on it.
         </td>
     </tr>
 </table>